Azure-Samples/azure-open-ai-rag-oyd-text-images/workshop/content/prerequisites.md

 ## Set environment variables

-To make the workshop smoother, we'll use a local file **helper.sh** to collect and load environment variable that we'll cake use of throughout the workshop.

-Load the default environment variables.
+To streamline the workshop, we'll use a local file named **helper.sh** to gather and load environment variables that will be utilized throughout the session.
+Load the default environment variables to get started.

-> Note: If you close your terminal (aka exit the docker container) and open a new one, you have to re-run the command again to load the environment variables.
+> Note: If you close your terminal (i.e., exit the Docker container) and open a new one, you'll need to re-run the command to reload the environment variables.

 {{< copycode lang="bash" >}}
 source helper.sh